ysy19/CTDA/README.md

 3. Download the data which you want : 'ImageNet' or 'Caltech101'

+4. Edit the path of 'dataset' and 'the folder where you want to save mask map images' and 'the folder where you want to save masking images'  in the file.

-4. Make and Train
+5. Make and Train
-4.1 Imagenet
+5.1 Imagenet
 -  Cd to the directory 'BASNet'
 -  Cd to the directory 'ImageNet_train'
 -  Run the masking and making background deleted image process by command :